UNIVERSITY OF PUERTO RICO (Physics)

 University of North Dakota (Master's)

 I taught introductory physics as adjunct faculty for Embry-Riddle Aeronautical University (Atlanta Metro center) and Space Systems Management for Webster University (Denver Metro center).
 I have Master's degrees in physics from California State University (Northridge) and in Space Studies from the University of North Dakota.
 I am currently retired after 33 years of Air Force and Federal Civil Service, mainly in the space and missiles field.
 I am committed to a second career of teaching and education in physics.
 I have tutored college physics students enrolled at Florida Institute of Technology, University of Central Florida, Florida State University, Embry-Riddle Aeronautical University, Eastern Florida State College, and Indian River State College.
-I have tutored high school physics students, including Honors and Advanced Placement students, enrolled at Satellite High School, Heritage High School, Holy Trinity Episcopal Academy, Cocoa Beach Junior/Senior High School, and Westshore Junior/Senior High School.
+I have tutored high school physics students, including Honors and Advanced Placement students, enrolled at Satellite High School, Heritage High School, Holy Trinity Episcopal Academy, Cocoa Beach Junior/Senior High School, West Shore Junior/Senior High School, and Edgewood Junior/Senior High School.

 Students often find physics classes to be intimidating.
 I address that by emphasizing the logic behind solving physics problems, focusing on identifying the correct systems of thought and sources of information that are relevant to the problem, leading logically to a concise mathematical formulation of the problem, followed by a workable solution.
 I emphasize concepts and methodology over memorization of formulas.
 I am prepared to tutor physics subject matter over a range of level from junior high school through college sophomore.

 Being retired, I am flexible in my scheduling.
-However, if we commit to regular tutoring sessions, I will require a 24 hour notice of cancellation.
+However, if we commit to regular lessons, I will require a 24 hour notice of cancellation.
 I will be flexible to reschedule missed lessons.
 I am willing to meet with students at a mutually convenient location within the general Florida space coast region, as far north as Cocoa Beach and as far south as Palm Bay.
 Teaching references are available on request.
 Please contact me if you think I may be of service.
 I taught introductory physics as adjunct faculty for Embry-Riddle Aeronautical University (Atlanta Metro center) and Space Systems Management for Webster University (Denver Metro center).
 I have Master's degrees in physics from California State University (Northridge) and in Space Studies from the University of North Dakota.
 I am currently retired

 For group tutoring, I am willing to negotiate a lower rate per student.